badges/shields/doc/self-hosting.md

 will stop working once you hit 60 requests per hour, the [unauthenticated rate limit][github rate limit].

-You can [create a personal access token][] through the Github website.
+You can [create a personal access token][personal access tokens] through the Github website.
 When you create the token, you can choose to give read access to your repositories.
 If you do that, your self-hosted Shields installation will have access to your private repositories.

 ```
 {